What is Longview and How to Use it

 This is caused by both Linodes posting data using the same Longview key.
-To resolve it, reinstall Longview on the cloned system using the instructions above.
+To resolve it, uninstall & then reinstall Longview on the cloned system using the instructions above.
 This will give the new Linode’s system a Longview API key independent from the system which it was cloned from.

 If you still need assistance after performing these checks, please open a support ticket.